-I'm a London based fashion and portrait photographer.
-Around 3 years ago I quit my previous corporate job and decided to go follow the dream into photography full time.
+I'm a London-based fashion and portrait photographer.
+Around 3 years ago I quit my previous corporate job and decided to go follow my dream of photography full time.
 I was spending every non-working minute researching or doing some form of photography so it made complete sense to me.
 It's certainly been a great journey, although not an easy one, it's a bumpy ride to a destination you only vaguely know.
 I am also a restless experimenter and a natural contrarian, if something can't be done a certain way I make a mission of proving the opposite.
-That means a lot of darkroom hours, a lot of experimenting with different materials, different techniques, different approaches.
+That means a lot of darkroom hours, a lot of experimenting with different materials, different techniques, and different approaches.
 It's quite hard to resist the temptation to keep exploring new avenues but I think I have now settled in a style that works for me, both for my portraiture and fashion work.

-Much of your large format fashion work has an ethereal soft focus feel, what photographic techniques or films do you to use to create this?
+Much of your large format fashion work has an ethereal soft focus feel, what photographic techniques or films do you use to create this?

 What are the biggest or most common challenges that come with shooting LF for fashion editorials?
-For example do you ever find shooting film is met with reluctance or confusion?

 The main challenge though in shooting large format is that it is completely counterintuitive to the whole way fashion photography is typically shot.
-Usually a model would move with a certain flow and each click would have a slightly different pose, a photographer directs as a sort of dance in a syncopated rhythm, with the flash as the bass drum.
+Usually, a model would move with a certain flow and each click would have a slightly different pose, a photographer directs as a sort of dance in a syncopated rhythm, with the flash as the bass drum.
 With LF that all goes out of the window completely.
-You have to know exactly what shot you want to make, and place all the elements with in it, even if there's an element of movement, it needs to be choreographed and placed in space with a certain degree of accuracy.
+You have to know exactly what shot you want to make, and place all the elements within it, even if there's an element of movement, it needs to be choreographed and placed in space with a certain degree of accuracy.
 You're making a still life with a human basically.
 And if the model moves you have to stop and refocus - the pace is completely different and it can be challenging for models.
-I never go into a shoot improvising, I sketch a story board and have a rough sketch of each shot I want to make, of course there's scope for improvisation but even then it's still a thought through process.
+I never go into a shoot improvising, I sketch a storyboard and have a rough sketch of each shot I want to make, of course, there's scope for improvisation but even then it's still a thought through process.

 What themes or feelings would you like people to take from your photography?

-I have thought long and hard about this in the past, and now I don't any more as I was probably overthinking it as opposed to being guided by instinct.
+I have thought long and hard about this in the past, and now I don't anymore as I was probably overthinking it as opposed to being guided by instinct.
 I'm certainly keen to create something moody and atmospheric, but that is more about the process than the message and I had found myself drifting towards a romanticism that whilst aesthetically pleasing wasn't communicating my vision.
 I'm now most of all looking to inject an element of tension and mystery.
 In my most recent work, I'm trying to create a conflict between a static serenity that is natural to the LF process and a sense of discomfort, of something being out of place, a sense of unanswered questions.
-I also like to use the evocative power of geometry, pattern repetition to add layering to a composition.
+I also like to use the evocative power of geometry, and pattern repetition to add layering to a composition.
 I definitely feel I'm at the beginning of a new period of exploration, now I have finally found a direction that's working well for me I'm excited to explore this and go deeper down this particular rabbit hole.

 Your work feels quite abstract or dreamlike, what are your main sources of influence?

 Definitely painting and to an extent, cinema.
 I was born and raised in Rome, so I grew up surrounded by Caravaggio and Baroque art and that's definitely influenced my aesthetic.
 However I admire any form of art that creates it's own unique world and alternate reality, nothing achieves that better than cinema.
 A recent discovery that has made a huge impact on me are the films of Sergei Parajanov.
 When I mentioned the conflict between staticity and tension before, it's with his work in mind.
 The first time I saw one of his films I just couldn't stop taking phone snaps of my screen, every scene was a photograph I would have loved to own a print of.
 Although in no aesthetic sense, I do like the process of Quentin Tarantino, and I do love to add references and homages to what has inspired me.
-I have no presumption of hiding my inspiration, if anything I like for people so see where something has come from.
+I have no presumption of hiding my inspiration, if anything I like for people to see where something has come from.

 In purely photographic terms, my heroes are Paolo Roversi and Sarah Moon, I probably don't need to explain why.
 I also love the way they take a lot of pride in how their work is printed.
 Moon's trichrome carbon prints are just phenomenal, you can't describe the depth of them in words.
 Roversi's palladium prints of some his black and white work, again the tones are not something any computer screen can ever accurately display.
 Object of distilled beauty.